artsy/hokusai/docs/Command_Reference.md

   - `hokusai registry push` - Build and push an image to the project registry.
   - `hokusai registry images` - Print image builds and tags in the project registry.

-### Working with the Kubernetes staging environment
+### Working with remotely deployed Kubernetes environments

-* `hokusai staging` - Interact with staging Kubernetes resources.
+* `hokusai ENVIRONMENT`, where `ENVIRONMENT` is either `production` or `staging` - Interact with remote Kubernetes resources.

-* `hokusai staging create` - Create the Kubernetes resources defined in ./hokusai/staging.yml.
+* `hokusai ENVIRONMENT create` - Create the Kubernetes resources defined in the environment config, either `./hokusai/staging.yml` or `./hokusai/production.yml`.
-* `hokusai staging update` - Update the Kubernetes resources defined in ./hokusai/staging.yml.
+* `hokusai ENVIRONMENT update` - Update the Kubernetes resources defined in the environment config.
-* `hokusai staging delete` - Delete the Kubernetes resources defined in ./hokusai/staging.yml.
+* `hokusai ENVIRONMENT delete` - Delete the Kubernetes resources defined in the environment config.
-* `hokusai staging status` - Print the Kubernetes resources status defined in ./hokusai/staging.yml.
+* `hokusai ENVIRONMENT status` - Print the Kubernetes resources status defined in the environment config.

-* `hokusai staging deploy` - Update the project's deployment(s) for a given staging environment to reference the given image tag and update the tag (staging/production) to reference the same image.
+* `hokusai ENVIRONMENT deploy` - Update the project's deployment(s) for a given environment to reference the given image tag and update the tag (staging/production) to reference the same image.
-* `hokusai staging history` - Print the project's deployment history in terms of revision number, creation time, container name and image tag for a given staging environment.
+* `hokusai ENVIRONMENT history` - Print the project's deployment history in terms of revision number, creation time, container name and image tag for a given environment.
-* `hokusai staging refresh` - Refresh the project's deployment(s) by recreating the currently running containers.
+* `hokusai ENVIRONMENT refresh` - Refresh the project's deployment(s) by recreating the currently running containers.

-* `hokusai staging env` - Interact with the runtime environment for the application
+* `hokusai ENVIRONMENT env` - Interact with the runtime environment for the application
-  - `hokusai staging env create` - Create the Kubernetes configmap object `{project_name}-environment`
+  - `hokusai ENVIRONMENT env create` - Create the Kubernetes configmap object `{project_name}-environment`
-  - `hokusai staging env get` - Print environment variables stored on the Kubernetes server
+  - `hokusai ENVIRONMENT env get` - Print environment variables stored on the Kubernetes server
-  - `hokusai staging env set` - Set environment variables on the Kubernetes server.
+  - `hokusai ENVIRONMENT env set` - Set environment variables on the Kubernetes server.
 Environment variables are stored for the project as key-value pairs in the Kubernetes configmap object `{project_name}-environment`
-  - `hokusai staging env unset` - Remove environment variables stored on the Kubernetes server
+  - `hokusai ENVIRONMENT env unset` - Remove environment variables stored on the Kubernetes server
-  - `hokusai staging env delete` - Delete the Kubernetes configmap object `{project_name}-environment`
+  - `hokusai ENVIRONMENT env delete` - Delete the Kubernetes configmap object `{project_name}-environment`

-* `hokusai staging run` - Launch a container and run a given command.
+* `hokusai ENVIRONMENT run` - Launch a container and run a given command.
 It exits with the status code of the command run in the container (useful for `rake` tasks, etc).
-* `hokusai staging logs` - Print the logs from your application containers

-### Working with the Kubernetes production environment

-* `hokusai production` - Interact with production Kubernetes resources.

-* `hokusai production create` - Create the Kubernetes resources defined in ./hokusai/production.yml.
-* `hokusai production update` - Update the Kubernetes resources defined in ./hokusai/production.yml.
-* `hokusai production delete` - Delete the Kubernetes resources defined in ./hokusai/production.yml.
-* `hokusai production status` - Print the Kubernetes resources status defined in ./hokusai/production.yml.

-* `hokusai production deploy` - Update the project's deployment(s) for a given production environment to reference the given image tag and update the tag (production/production) to reference the same image.
-* `hokusai production history` - Print the project's deployment history in terms of revision number, creation time, container name and image tag for a given production environment.
-* `hokusai production refresh` - Refresh the project's deployment(s) by recreating the currently running containers.

-* `hokusai production env` - Interact with the runtime environment for the application
-  - `hokusai production env create` - Create the Kubernetes configmap object `{project_name}-environment`
-  - `hokusai production env get` - Print environment variables stored on the Kubernetes server
-  - `hokusai production env set` - Set environment variables on the Kubernetes server.
-Environment variables are stored for the project as key-value pairs in the Kubernetes configmap object `{project_name}-environment`
-  - `hokusai production env unset` - Remove environment variables stored on the Kubernetes server
-  - `hokusai production env delete` - Delete the Kubernetes configmap object `{project_name}-environment`

-* `hokusai production run` - Launch a container and run a given command.
-It exits with the status code of the command run in the container (useful for `rake` tasks, etc).
+Use single quotes around your command string if it contains whitespace.
+  - Use the flag `--tty` to attach your terminal, if your command is interactive.
+E.g. `hokusai production run --tty 'bundle exec rails c'`
-* `hokusai production logs` - Print the logs from your application containers
+* `hokusai ENVIRONMENT logs` - Print the logs from your application containers

 ### Working with the Staging -> Production pipeline